-The Heron Remotely Piloted Aircraft provides commanders with real-time intelligence, surveillance and reconnaissance information.
+The Heron Remotely Piloted Unmanned Aircraft System provides commanders with real-time intelligence, surveillance and reconnaissance information.

 Remotely piloted aircraft can conduct long endurance flights, staying airborne for longer than a traditional manned aircraft, and are operated by qualified pilots from a ground station.
 Operational staff then analyse and disseminate the information gathered.
 The operational staff may include aircrew, intelligence staff, operations officers, engineering staff, administration officers and logisticians.

 Air Force operated two Herons, mainly from RAAF Base Woomera and RAAF Base Amberley, until they were retired from service.

 The Heron conducted single missions in excess of 24 hours, with a maximum speed of more than 100 knots (180 km/h) at altitudes of up to 10,000 metres.

 Unlike small unmanned aerial vehicles, the 1.1 tonne Heron is operated from an airfield runway in conjunction with other manned aircraft.